 In the following study, the 10th mode shape is used as a representative example, which is shown in Fig. 5(b).
 The main purpose here is to demonstrate the working principle and the feasibility of the proposed adaptive damage localization based on robust PCA.
-In practical applications, different mode shapes show different sensitivities to damage at different localizations and each one has its own blind inspection zones such as the areas around the nodes of the mode shape.
+In practical applications, different mode shapes show different sensitivities to damage at different locations and each one has its own blind inspection zones such as the areas around the nodes of the mode shape.
 Therefore, the damage information from more mode shapes should be integrated to warrant a more robust and reliable damage localization.
 As one of the options, the proposed DI in Eq.
-(2) can be readily embedded into a data fusion approach to summarize the damage localization results based on different mode shapes [44].
+(2) can be readily embedded into a data fusion approach to combine the damage localization results based on different mode shapes [44].